kenpkz/chainlink-node-gcp/README.md

 #### Note
-* AlloyDB is a pre-GA product at the time of writing this doc, hence the deployment of the AlloyDB is not orchestrated through Terraform.
-I will update the code or feel free to raise a pull request to update the code.
+* AlloyDB is a pre-GA product at the time of writing this blog, there isn’t a Terraform provider for AlloyDB, hence the deployment of the AlloyDB in this blueprint is not orchestrated through Terraform.
+I will update the code once the provider is available, or feel free to raise a pull request to update the code on Github.
-* Chainlink node VM contains secrets in plaintext such Chianlink wallet password, API secret, and the AlloyDB password.
-Node operaters should remove the .env, .password, and .api files after confirming the Chainlink node is running as expected.
+* At the startup time, Chainlink software requires plaintext secrets on the disk.
+Therefore the Chainlink node VM contains secrets in plaintext, such as Chianlink wallet password, API secret, and the AlloyDB password.
+Node operators should remove the .env, .password, and .api files after confirming the Chainlink node is running as expected.